mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 ## 2. Import our dataset

 In the previous post we used a subset of the COCO dataset created by fast.ai.
 We push all data to a Google Drive remote storage using DVC and keep all metada files in a Github repository.
-We need now to import this dataset in our repo and that's exactly what [dvc import](https://dvc.org/doc/command-reference/import) can do for us!
+We need now to import this dataset in our repo and that's exactly what [dvc import](https://dvc.org/doc/command-reference/import){:target="_blank"}{:rel="noopener noreferrer"} can do for us!

 ```bash
 dvc init